 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: This recent course handout (pdf) contains information about course objectives, assessment, course materials and the syllabus.

-If you are currently enrolled in MATH5846, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH5846, you can log into UNSW Moodle for this course.

 Probabilistic concepts are necessary to study various complex phenomena arising in Engineering, Biology, Medicine and Economics.
 The aim of this course is to introduce basic concepts which are needed to analyse such phenomena.
 In particular, we discuss the concepts of random event, random variable, structures of dependence, computation of probabilities using the Central Limit Theorem, simple Markov chains and a Poisson process.